-A rebuilt/restored title normally means that the vehicle was found to be salvage, say after a motor vehicle accident where the car insurance company totaled it out, but then the car was repaired or restored to working condition.
-In most states to get a restored title back on the roadway the vehicle must pass a mandatory state inspection.
+A rebuilt/restored title typically means that the vehicle was found to be salvaged, say after a motor vehicle accident where the car insurance company totaled it out but the car was repaired or restored to working condition.
+In most states, the vehicle must pass a mandatory state inspection to get a restored title back on the road.

-Arizona is one state that uses the term restored title.
-They define a restored salvage vehicle as one that was previously issued a certificate of title branded as salvage title, but has now been repaired/restored, then inspected for roadworthiness and issued a title branded as restored salvage.
+Arizona is one state that uses the term “restored title.”
+They define a restored salvage vehicle as one previously issued a certificate of title branded as salvage title but has now been repaired/restored, then inspected for roadworthiness and issued a title branded as restored salvage.

-In Arizona, to change over a salvage title for a restored title you must pass a Level III inspection, the highest level inspection the state does.
-This inspection is conducted by specially certified Arizona Motor Vehicle Division (MVD) agents for restored salvage vehicles and currently cost $50.
-If the car passes and the car owner has the proper registration and title paperwork they can pay fees and get the car back on the road with a restored salvage title.
+In Arizona, to change over a salvage title for a restored title, you must pass a Level III inspection, the state’s highest level inspection.
+For restored salvage vehicles, this inspection is conducted by specially certified Arizona Motor Vehicle Division (MVD) agents, costing $50.
+If the car passes and the owner has the proper registration and title documents, they can pay fees and get the car back on the road with a restored salvage title.

-In other states, when one wants a restored or rebuilt title, the car owner must go through a similar process.
-Once the vehicle is allowed to be back on the road it will need at least the state’s minimum Liability coverages, but if the car has enough value and you want it then you can find some auto insurance companies that will provide full coverage for a restored titled vehicle.
+In other states, the car owner must undergo a similar process when one wants a restored or rebuilt title.
+Once the vehicle is allowed to be back on the road, it will need at least the state’s minimum liability coverage, but if the car has enough value and you want it, then you can seek full coverage insurance.

 Compare car insurance companies to find a company that will insure a vehicle with a rebuilt/restored title.